Introduction

 Streaming: Uses Server-Sent Events (SSE) with data: {...} lines.
 The stream ends with data: [DONE].

-Anthropic Provider
+Claude Provider

-The Anthropic provider uses the Messages API.
+The Claude provider uses the Claude API Messages endpoint.

 Configuration